dotkay/dotkay.github.io/_posts/2017-09-04-prime-or-not.md

 Let's look at a simple problem if figuring out if a given number is a prime number or not?
 And how best we can compute it.

-> A prime number is a whole number greater than 1, that are *only* divisible by themselves and 1.
+> A prime number is a whole number greater than 1, that are *only* divisible by itself and 1.

 A naïve approach is to check if the number is divisble by all the numbers starting from 2 to itself.
 We start from `2` as it is our first prime number.